FULBRIGHT FOREIGN LANGUAGE TEACHING ASSISTANTSHIP PROGRAM

 - Austrian citizenship

-- Have at least completed their undergraduate education at an accredited Austrian university, university of applied sciences (Fachhochschule), or university college of teacher education (Pädagogische Hochschule).
+- Candidates have at least completed their undergraduate education at an accredited Austrian university, university of applied sciences (Fachhochschule), or university college of teacher education (Pädagogische Hochschule).
 Students who are in their last semester of their FH/PH studies may apply.
 Acceptance into the program is contingent having a completed undergraduate degree by June

 - Students with a degree or training in the following fields are particularly encouraged to apply: German Studies, British and American Studies, German as a Foreign Language (DaF), Linguistics, Translation Studies, Teacher Education